The first step in getting your group started in a game at 'Dungeon Master for Hire' is to pick which version and setting your group wants to play.

 Setting: Mystara, Faerun, or Dark Sun?

-If the DM is making up characters for the group, each player will have to provide the following choices;
+If the DM is making up characters for the group, he will send you a list of choices.
+Each player will have to select the following;

 Race